jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 ##	**Technological Trends**
 Here are technological trends that recruiting professionals need to take advantage of in their quest to attracting the top talent:
 <ul><li>Recruiters are turning to recruitment software to help them increase the efficiency of the process.Most of the organizations are using some form of
-Applicant Tracking Systems (ATS).
-ATS help document employee records, and the associated recruitment history and activity.
+<i><span style="color:blue;">Applicant Tracking Systems (ATS)</span></i>.ATS help document employee records, and the associated recruitment history and activity.
 And most importantly, it helps ensure compliance under different state laws that government talent recruitment and onboarding processes.</li>
-<li>Hiring Managers are using Big data analysis to provide insights to businesses to make strategic hiring decisions.In HR, utilizing a data-driven approach to people analytics allows employers to discover valuable insights on employee performance and satisfaction and what influences their productivity and motivation.</li>
+<li>Hiring Managers are using <i><span style="color:blue;">Big data analysis</span></i> to provide insights to businesses to make strategic hiring decisions.In HR, utilizing a data-driven approach to<i><span style="color:blue;">people analytics</span></i> allows employers to discover valuable insights on employee performance and satisfaction and what influences their productivity and motivation.</li>
-<li>Artificial intelligence(AI) is being used to take care of your most repetitive tasks like CV screening, searching candidates that match criteria like LinkedIn recruiter which is an AI enabled recruitment software.
+<li><i><span style="color:blue;">Artificial intelligence(AI)</span></i> is being used to take care of your most repetitive tasks like CV screening, searching candidates that match criteria like LinkedIn recruiter which is an AI enabled recruitment software.
 Other AI-based technologies – Chatbots – helps you respond to different candidate questions.
 AI helps reduce the workload, especially where you have to handle repetitive tasks.
 And, that simplifies your job, improves the general ‘customer’ experience and also leads to huge savings of time resource.</li></ul>

 ## **Hire the Best Fit when recruiting employees**
 *“As Past Behavior is a predictor of future behavior”*, it is best to look for proven record of applicants with good background in place of selecting potential candidates.
 Look out for the following traits in the applicants: